C0WB0YS/C0WB0YS/README.md

 ![Untitled1069_20250529205944](https://github.com/user-attachments/assets/63edff84-7919-42c1-bd48-3e702e09df47)

 If you ship me with candie, Do not.
 I am taken.
 So is candie.
-Our partners do not play PT, And i love my girlfriend.
+Candies partner does not play PT, Mine does.
+And i love my girlfriend.

 ✦ ✦ ✦ ✦ ✦ ✦ ✦